CSE3902-Group-3/CSE3902-TheLegendOfZelda-Remake/README.md

 ## Known Bugs:
 - Occational run time error when loading textures.
 This is due to MGCB editor not generating xnb file in Project/bin/Debug/net6.0/Content locally.
+- Link should be able to walk in front of a wall as long as his bottom half is below it, but right now his top half blocks him from walking in front

 ## Tools:
 - We had an implementation which used HLSL shaders to color sprites more accurately, but due to bugs in Monogame on Mac, we were forced to remove this